lambe-lang/specification/README.md

 }
 ```

+In this implementation for `Option a` we use a type named `self`.
+In
+fact self denotes the type of the receiver with is `Option a` in this
+case.

 ### Data type in action

 ```
-Option int fold (Some 1) { 0 } id : int // for FP addicts
+// for FP addicts
-Some 1 fold { 0 } id              : int // for FP with OO flavor addicts
+Some 1 fold { 0 } id

-(Some 1).fold { 0 } id            : int // for OO with FP flavor addicts
+// for OO with FP flavor addicts
+(Some 1).fold { 0 } id
 ```

 ## Traits